Timendus/chip8-test-suite/README.md

 interpreters for platforms with limited input devices (like a game controller) can map their buttons to those CHIP-8 keys and have an intuitive interface too.

+If you want to repeat a test often or even automate them, having to use the graphical menu just gets in the way.
+In that case, you can force this ROM to select a specific platform by loading a value between `1` and `3` into memory at the address `0x1FF` (`512`).

+### The test

 The test will now run through a couple of steps, which you will see on the screen as a loading progress bar followed by some artifacts.
 After about three seconds, you should see this screen: